JoseRoca/WinFBX/docs/String Management/CBSTR Class.md

 * MID as a function: Something like MID(cbs, 2) doesn't work with languages such Russian and Chinese.
 Using MID(\*\*cbs, 2), MID(cbs.wstr, 2) or cbs.MidChars(2) works.
 * MID as a statement: Something like MID(cbs, 2, 1) = "x" compiles but does not change the contents of the dynamic unicode string.
 MID(\*\*cbs, 2, 1) = "x" works.
+* TRIM, LTRIM, RTRIM, LSET and RSET don't work with languages like Russian or Chinese unless we prepend \*\* to the variable name.
 * SELECT CASE: Something like SELECT CASE LEFT(cbs, 2) does not compile; we have to use SELECT CASE LEFT(\*\*cbs, 2).

 | Name       | Description |